-Amazon hijacking is a problem!
-But there are ways to fight back.
+Amazon hijacking is a problem.
+But you can fight back!

-Product counterfeiters and listing hijackers are an e-commerce plague.
-These scammers:
+Product counterfeiters and listing hijackers are an ecommerce scourge.
+Their MO?

-- And ultimately undercut the original price by selling inferior copycats.
+- And lastly, undercut the original price by selling inferior copycats.
 (Sometimes they sell exact product replicas acquired through supply chain leaks).

 So, how do you shake a listing tick?
-Unfortunately, a silver bullet solution doesn’t yet exist, but you can do a few simple things to make your listings unattractive to product pickpockets.
+Unfortunately, a silver bullet solution doesn’t exist, but you can deter product pickpockets.

 Amazon Hijacking Prevention Tip #1: Vet Your Supply Chain Like Your Financial Security Depends On It (Because It Does)

-Here’s the issue: overseas manufacturers may not care about you, your business, or U.S. laws.
-Their top priority is making money — and they’re often not beholden to stateside statutes.
+Blunt talk: Overseas manufacturers may not care about you or your business (#NotAllOverseasManufacturers).
+Understandably, their top priority is making money — and they’re often not beholden to U.S. laws.

 Also, adopt a Prime Directive attitude; share the names of quality supply chain vendors with other sellers.
-Why?
-Because mitigating counterfeiters makes financial sense for the industry, as a whole.
+Mitigating counterfeiters makes financial sense for the industry, as a whole.

-Amazon Hijacking Prevention Tip #2: Add A Little *Sumpin’ Sumpin’* To Your Product
+Amazon Hijacking Prevention Tip #2: Add A Little *Something* To Your Product

-Hijackers leech off industrious elbow grease.
-So, use their tendencies to your advantage.
+Hijackers leech off elbow grease.
+Use their tendencies to your advantage.

-Simple: the more unique a product, the more difficult it is to counterfeit.
+The more unique a product, the more difficult to copy.
 Add a special feature or sub rosa engraving.
-Differentiating your brand can act as effective counterfeit repellent.
+Differentiating your brand is effective counterfeit repellent.

 Amazon Hijacking Prevention Tip #3: Spruce Up Your Packaging

-What is another great way to ward off hijackers?
 Add something special to your packaging.
 The gesture doesn’t have to be elaborate or expensive – it can be as simple as a note.
-The point is that it’s an unadvertised surprise.
+So long as it’s an unadvertised surprise, it’ll work.

 Amazon Hijacking Prevention Tip #4: Brand Register & Maybe More

 Take advantage of Amazon’s Brand Registry program.
-Though it’s not the same as getting a formal USPTO stamp of approval, Amazon brand registry does have its advantages.
+It’s not the same as getting the USPTO’s stamp of approval, but Amazon brand registry has its advantages.
 Importantly, it gives you more control over listing pages – which can be helpful when fighting hijackers.

-The more control you have over product listings, the more details you can add – and details are kryptonite to hijackers.
-Instead of trying to emulate a highly detailed product, with an accompanying detailed product page, counterfeiters and hijackers typically move on to easier targets.
+The more control you wield over product listings, the more details you can add – and details are kryptonite to hijackers.

 Like citronella candles to mosquitoes, brand registry is not a cure-all; but it does repel a bunch of unwelcome pests.